Exploring The Sorrento Peninsula

 Ancora Valley walk

-Grade 4: Today we move onto the lower slopes of the Serra d'Agra and walk through villages strung along a spring line.
+Today we move onto the lower slopes of the Serra d'Agra and walk through villages strung along a spring line.
 The rough slopes of the Serra d'Agra are above us but our meandering route takes us through the fields and villages that form the lower slopes.
-After a picnic lunch we descend again into the valley of the river Ancora where the river again accompanies us as it cascades down through rock pools, passes under ancient bridges and gently winds its way through fields.
-14km; Ascent/descent: undulating with one main ascent of 80m and an easy descent of 180m
+After a picnic lunch, we descend again into the valley of the river Ancora where the river again accompanies us as it cascades down through rock pools, passes under ancient bridges and gently winds its way through fields.

 It is possible to organise a visit to Valença & Tuy, the two twin cities gazing at each other across the beautiful River Minho.
 We visit the fortified old town of Valença with its myriad shops, restaurants and lovely old buildings before walking across the river Minho on the Eiffel bridge and into Galicia.
 We walk up to the Tuy Cathedral before sightseeing in the lovely old town.

 After a relaxing morning, our transfer coach will take us to our second centre.

 We spend our days at Castro Laboreiro, which is overlooked by its ancient castle, walking in the high mountain meadows and rolling moorland as well as among towering granite crags and hidden wooded valleys.

 A short walk to the remains of the castle above the village of Castro Laboreiro.
 The castle dates back to the founding of Portugal and is accessed by a circular route from the village.
 An ideal morning walk before an elevenses stop in the village cafés.

 PENEDOS DE CASTRO LABOREIRO